ashtonmeuser/bookmarklet-platform/README.md

 # Bookmarklet Platform

-A platform for distributing JavaScript gists as bookmarklets.
+A platform for building and distributing JavaScript gists as bookmarklets.
 Observable in the wild [here](https://bookmarkl.ink).

 ## Background